avatarsdk/metaperson-oculus-unity-sample/README.md

 ![Morph Targets 1](./Images/mt0.png)

-For the first instance of the `OVRLipSyncContextMorphTarget` we will provide a reference to the `AvatarHead` skinned mesh renderer.
-We also need to set the visemes mapping (indices of the skeletal mesh blendshapes that correspond to LipSync visemes).
+For the first instance of the `OVRLipSyncContextMorphTarget` we will reference the `AvatarHead` skinned mesh renderer.
+We also need to set the visemes mapping (indices of the skeletal mesh blendshapes corresponding to lipsync visemes).
 Visemes order is: sil, PP, FF, TH, DD, kk, CH, SS, nn, RR, aa, E, IH, oh, ou.

 ![Morph Targets 2](./Images/mt1.png)

-Similar configuration should be done for the second instance of the `OVRLipSyncContextMorphTarget`.
+A similar configuration should be done for the second instance of the `OVRLipSyncContextMorphTarget`.
 Here we provide a reference to the `AvatarTeethLower` skinned mesh renderer and set the corresponding visemes mapping.

 ## Runtime configuration